What is gout?

 How is Gouty Arthritis diagnosed?

 Signs such as pain and swelling in the big toe will lead the doctor to suspect gouty arthritis, ordering confirmatory blood tests.
-Uric acid should also be monitored through a urinalysis and a 24-hour test.
+Uric acid should also be monitored through urinalysis and a 24-hour ordeal.
 Basal levels should be obtained to control kidney function.